Search Site

 Can Adultery have an impact on the determination of an alimony award?

 In divorce, the “causes for the breakdown of marriage” are taken into account by the court when determining alimony.
 If the breakdown of the marriage was caused by adultery, or one spouse is found to be more at fault for the breakdown of the marriage, alimony can be directly impacted.
-The judge may see that one spouse was not faithful and award the spouse who was faithful or “less at fault,” the more favorable end of an alimony agreement.
-Although this is not necessarily common, it is possible.

-Typically, though, if the judge decides to favor the less at fault spouse it will not be to an extreme degree.
 This is because alimony is not deemed to be punitive, or a punishment for behavior of one spouse against the other.
 However, if during this affair the person who had the affair was using marital funds to support their affair (paying for frequent hotels, transportation tickets, large gifts, etc.) the judge is more likely to order the at-fault spouse to re-compensate the less at-fault spouse by way of the property award.

 Is there a formula for calculating alimony in Connecticut?